rajshah9914/Ingress_Hack_Boogle/README.md

 # Boogle

-The project aims to provide security over the network and internet.
-It contains multiple features that tend to provide information privacy.
+The project aims to provide essential utilities and security over the network and internet.
+It contains multiple features that tend to provide information safety.

 **Bookmark Save/Search:-** ML , and NLP have made recent trends and would be making an impact in near future.
 Often found that one loses an essential website.
 Even though bookmarks are available, searching through a long list of bookmarked websites can be tedious.
 How efficient it would be if we have a search engine for the same similar to google.
 Our extension features this service that can be useful for everyone in near future where data is everything.